L4w1i3t/Alter-Ego-AI/README.md

 - **Customizable Personalities**: Create and interact with AI-driven personalities that mimic the speech patterns, knowledge, and behaviors of any character you choose.
 Results may vary.

-- **Language Model Selection**: Be able to chose which language models to use in your interactions on startup, between OpenAI and Ollama.
-The former requires an API key and costs on a per-token basis, but is noticeable more robust.
-The latter is open-source and zero-cost, but requires external setup and is more limited in its responses.
+- **Language Model Selection**: Choose between OpenAI GPT (requires API key, per-token cost) for robust responses or Ollama (open-source, zero-cost) for budget-friendly interactions.

 - **Advanced Speech Recognition**: Utilize OpenAI Whisper for accurate and real-time voice input processing.